kweldon1/bidsify/bidsify_readme.txt

             -p: subID
             -s: sess
             -b: name or path to bids folder where these data should live
+            --discardTRs: # NOT ACCURATE - DEFAULTS TO 0
-            --discardTRs: set # TRs to trim off beginning and end of all func
+                        #set TRs to trim off beginning and end of all func

     Outputs:
         .py file in working directory